ryan-mcclue/unsw/anat2521/week1-introduction-to-anthropology-and-osteology.md

 2. Linguistic
 3. Archeology (artifacts - used by hominins)
-4. Physical/biological (explore how and why humans have evolved genetically, physically and behaviourally; key word evolved) Within physical anthropology (paleoanthropology, primatology, human biology, paleopathology, forensic anthropology, bioarcheology etc.)
+4. Physical/biological (explore how and why humans have evolved genetically, physically and behaviourally; key word evolved) Within physical anthropology
+(paleoanthropology, primatology, human biology, paleopathology, forensic anthropology, bioarcheology etc.)

 Originally anthropologists concerned with visible differences (osteology), now more genetic, e.g. physical responses under stimuli like running at alitude, diet, etc.

 Humans are unique in that our behaviour is largely determined by culture.
 In fact, our culture has influenced our biological makeup leading to humans being products of biocultural evolution

 Bioarchelogy can reveal burial practices, weapons used (from antemortem or perimortem trauma), religious offerings, body modifications, community worldview
 Easier to obtain mitochondrial dna than nuclear dna as more cells.
 However less obtained in them.

 Ethical issues in Australia with indigienous communities not wanting skeletal remains to be uncovered (Mungo man)

-Marking/assessment outlines:
-stations at time, rotate to each station (typical anatomy test) will get sample questions in lab; will build on lab material

 radius notch is more medial
 way patella tilts gives side